An Efficient Stochastic Subgradient Method for the Global Placement Problem in Very Large-Scale Integration Circuits: The placement problem and mathematical models

 Alternative approaches exist for constructing the overlap penalty.
-In~\cite{zhu2015nonsmooth}, the placement area is uniformly partitioned into a grid of non-overlapping bins, and the squared difference between the overlapping cell area and the bin area is used as the penalty term.
-A recent work ~\cite{sun2023floorplanning}, on the other hand, chooses the square root of the overlapping area as the penalty term.
+In~\cite{zhu2015nonsmooth}, the placement area is uniformly partitioned into a grid of nonoverlapping bins, and the squared difference between the overlapping cell area and the bin area is used as the penalty term.
+A recent work~\cite{sun2023floorplanning}, on the other hand, chooses the square root of the overlapping area as the penalty term.
 However, both of these methods suffer from the gradient vanishing issue, which limits their effectiveness in optimization.

-To remove the deficiency of the nonoverlap penalty, we need to use different penalties for $\ell_{x}\ell_{y}$ in \eqref{eq:model0}.
-We note that (\ref{eq:lx}) and (\ref{eq:ly}) are quadratic polynomials when (\ref{eq:bound}) is not satisfied, which leads to the fact that the derivatives can be very small.
-To remedy this, we propose the following two-dimensional piecewise linear hat function to replace the piecewise quadratic function $\ell_x\ell_y$:
+To remove the deficiency of the nonoverlapping penalty, we need to use different penalties for $\ell_{x}\ell_{y}$ in \eqref{eq:model0}.
+We note that (\ref{eq:lx}) and (\ref{eq:ly}) are quadratic polynomials when (\ref{eq:overlap}) are not satisfied, which implies that the derivatives of the objective can be very small.
+To remedy this, we propose the following two-dimensional piecewise-linear hat function to replace the piecewise-quadratic function $\ell_x\ell_y$: